-One thing I have learned over the years is that using more than just your eyes can be a great way to memorize important information.
+I have learned over the years that using more than just your eyes can be a great way to memorize important information.

-Of course, the main way many of us study is to take things in visually and that’s probably never going to change.
+Of course, the main way many of us study is to take things in visually, which will probably never change.